IBMStreams/streamsx.kafka/_docs/231-user_kafka_consumer_fetching_big_messages.md

 ---
-title: "Consuming big messages from the Kafka broker"
+title: "Consuming big messages from Kafka"
 permalink: /docs/user/ConsumingBigMessages/
 excerpt: "How to configure the KafkaConsumer for consuming big messages."
 last_modified_at: 2019-03-30T12:37:48+01:00